cycle/docs/intro/quick-start.md

 This command will also download Cycle ORM dependencies such as `spiral/database`, `doctrine/collections` and `zendframework/zend-hydrator`.

-In order to access Cycle ORM classes make sure to include `vendor/autoload.php` into your file.
+In order to access Cycle ORM classes make sure to include `vendor/autoload.php` in your file.

 ```php
 <?php declare(strict_types=1);